 Macaw King, Rey Curre village

-This used ethnographic mask – a powerful mask design depicting the predator spirit of a respected and venerated local resident – kur`a (jaguar in the Brunka language) – was worn during the 2017-2018 tribal ceremonial event – Danza de los Diablitos – in the village of Boruca, Costa Rica.
+This used ethnographic mask – a powerful mask design depicting feathers of a culturally very important resident bird: scarlet macaw.
+Down each side of the mask are featured – almost hidden – keel-billed toucan heads as design elements.
+This mask was worn during the 2017-2018 tribal ceremonial event – Danza de los Diablitos – in the village of Rey Curre, Costa Rica.
 The Danza de los Diablitos is annually celebrated in the two principal Brunka tribal communities of Boruca and Rey Curré villages.

 - Tribe: Brunka (Boruca)